lubuntu-team/manual/source/2/2.4/Accessories.rst

 Chapter 2.4 Accessories
 =======================

-This chapter documents accessories on your system and the one game 2048-qt.
+This chapter documents accessories on your system.

 .. toctree::
   :maxdepth: 2